etingof/snmpsim/README.txt

 Listening at:
   UDP/IPv4 endpoint 127.0.0.1:1161, transport ID 1.3.6.1.6.1.1.0
   UDP/IPv6 endpoint [::1]:1161, transport ID 1.3.6.1.2.1.100.1.2.0
-  UNIX domain endpoint /tmp/snmpsimd-socket, transport ID 1.3.6.1.2.1.100.1.13.0
+  UNIX domain endpoint /tmp/snmpsimd.socket, transport ID 1.3.6.1.2.1.100.1.13.0

+Please note that multiple transports are supported in Simulator version 0.1.4 and later.
 An unprivileged port is chosen in this example to avoid running as root.

 At this point you can run you favorite SNMP Manager to talk to either of the two simulated devices through whatever transport you prefer.